Inrixia/floatplaneAPI.ts/README.md

 ---
 ### <b>floatplane.[creator](#_creator).<a name="creator_blogPosts">blogPosts</a></b>(creatorGUID, options?): Promise<Array\<[BlogPost](#blogpost_type)>>
 Fetch creator blogPosts, returns a promise of an array of 20 blogPosts.<br>
-If you want to easily fetch more than 20 blogPosts check out [blogPostsIterator()](creator_blogPostsIterator) instead.
+If you want to easily fetch more than 20 blogPosts check out [blogPostsIterable()](creator_blogPostsIterable) instead.
 <br><br>
 <b>creatorGUID</b>: `string`<br>
 Creator GUID to fetch videos from.